Expected Performance of Cosmic Muon Veto Detector: Detector Geometry

 \section{Detector Geometry}

-The existing miniICAL geometry in GEANT4 toolkit \cite{Agostinelli:2002hh} has been modified to incorporate the cosmic muon veto detector, which consists of four large-sized veto walls (Top, Left, Right, and Back) and two auxiliary walls (aux-Left and aux-Right).
-Each wall is constructed using up to 4 layers of scintillators, which are designed in the form of tiles.
-Each individual tile is created by placing 8 scintillator strips side by side.
-In order to streamline electronic channels and improve efficiency, two of these strips are combined into a single unit referred to as a "dicounter" \cite{Saraf:2023sjs}.
-The gap between each layer is 10 mm for the mechanical support structure (aluminium tile base), while the gap between EPS strips is $\sim$1$\,$mm and that between two tiles is $\sim$2$\,$mm, due to glueing, coating, mechanical tolerances, and packing materials as shown in Figure \ref{fig:staggering}.
+The cosmic muon veto detector around miniICAL consists of four large-sized veto walls (Top, Left, Right, and Back) and two auxiliary walls (aux-Left and aux-Right).
+It utilises extruded plastic scintillator strips (EPS) \cite{Pla-Dalmau:2000puk} with dimensions optimized for maximum coverage.
+The scintillation light produced by incoming particles is collected through Kuraray Y-11 wavelength shifting (WLS) fibers\cite{Alekseev:2021vbe} embedded in the EPSs and read out on both sides using $2\,mm \times 2\,mm$ Hamamatsu Silicon Photomultiplier (SiPM) S13360-2050VE \cite{sipm}. \\ The existing miniICAL geometry in GEANT4 toolkit \cite{Agostinelli:2002hh} has been modified to incorporate the cosmic muon veto detector.
+Each wall is constructed using up to 4 layers of EPSs, which are designed in the form of tiles as shown in Figure \ref{topwallassembly} for the top wall.
+Each of these layers are arranged in a staggered configuration to avoid the loss of efficiency due to dead spaces between strips.
+Each individual tile is created by placing 8 EPS strips side by side.
+In order to streamline electronic channels and improve efficiency, two of these strips are combined into a single unit referred to as a "di-counter" \cite{Saraf:2023sjs}.
+The gap between each layer is $10\,mm$ for the mechanical support structure (aluminium tile base), while the gap between EPS strips is $\sim1\,mm$ and that between two tiles is $\sim2\,mm$, due to glueing, coating, mechanical tolerances and packing materials.